danog/MadelineProto/docs/TD_docs/methods/pinChannelMessage.md

 ---
 title: pinChannelMessage
 description: Pins a message in a supergroup channel chat.
-Needs editor privileges in the channel
+Needs appropriate rights in the channel
 ---
 ## Method: pinChannelMessage
 [Back to methods index](index.md)